How to buy a McDonald’s franchise

 - Not having any other businesses or employment.

-- Being able to commit to a 12-month, part time unpaid training program.
+- Being able to commit to a full-time unpaid training program for a minimum of 12 months.

 - Able to make a significant financial commitment (generally over $1 million).